jgfranco17/slink/README.md

 my_list.add(3)
 ```

-Slink's data structures all have similar interfaces, making it easy to switch between them as needed.
-The package also includes detailed documentation and examples for each data structure.
+The Slink repository also includes detailed documentation and examples for each data structure.
+Please check the [documentation directory](https://github.com/jgfranco17/slink/tree/main/docs) for further references.

 ## Testing <a name = "testing"></a>